 The pilot's widow, Dr Emma Egging, said: "It's an absolute privilege to see the memorial being unveiled.
 But of course being here will always remind me of Jon and last year.

-"Jon loved being in the Red Arrows and the memorial encapsulates the spirit of the team, the positivity and the idea that with hard work and determination you can achieve your dreams."'Mark of respect'
+"Jon loved being in the Red Arrows and the memorial encapsulates the spirit of the team, the positivity and the idea that with hard work and determination you can achieve your dreams."

 Each contrail also has 60 coloured glass discs in the Red Arrow's traditional colours of red, white and blue.